-Figure 4: (a) The intelligent composite wing with the embedded sensor networks and the locations of the piezoelectric and strain sensors. (b) The wing design with the wind tunnel basis.
+Figure 4: The intelligent composite wing with the embedded sensor networks and the locations of the piezoelectric and strain sensors.

-The composite wing structure was manufactured in the form of carbon and glass laminated composites.
-The layup consists of carbon fiber (CF) plain wave fabric 1K T300 and glass fiber (GF) plain wave fabric 18 gr/m2 infused using Araldite LY/HY5052 epoxy.
-The stacking sequence of the layers was [0° GF, 0° CF, 45° CF, 0° CF, 0° GF] (Figure 3).
 The four networks were embedded between the two top layers at 0° of the layup (near the wing surface) during the lamination process.
 The glass fiber was employed due to its transparency, so that the embedded stretchable sensor networks may be evident to the naked eye.
 The supporting structure of the composite wing consists of wooden (basswood) ribs and spars on which the composite skin was mounted.

-5 EXPERIMENTAL SETUP
+THE EXPERIMENTAL SETUP

-5.1 Wind Tunnel
+Wind Tunnel

-The prototype intelligent composite wing was tested in the open-loop wind tunnel (WT) facility at Stanford University.
+The prototype composite wing was tested in the open-loop wind tunnel (WT) facility at Stanford University.
 The WT has a square test section of 76 cm by 0.76 cm (30 by 30 in) and can achieve continuous flow speeds up to approximately 40 m/s.
-A custom basis was designed and fabricated to support the wing and permit adjustments in angle of attack.
+A custom basis was designed and fabricated to support the wing and permit adjustments in the angle of attack (AoA).
 As the wing span was slightly longer than the wind tunnel test section, an additional 10 cm (4 in) extension was attached to the wing fixture.
 The wing was mounted horizontally inside the test section.
-Eight commercial strain gauges were mounted on appropriate locations of the basis to act as a load cell and measure the aerodynamic forces.
+Eight commercial strain gauges were attached on appropriate locations of the basis to measure the aerodynamic forces.
 The axis of rotation coincided approximately with the quarter of the wing chord.
-Figure 4 presents the intelligent composite wing with the corresponding locations of the PZTs and strain sensors along with the basis design used in the wind tunnel experiments.
-Table 1 presents the wing dimensions.
+Figure 4 presents the composite wing with the corresponding locations of the PZTs and strain sensors.
+TABLE I presents the wing dimensions.